ifcb-utopia/data-pipeline/utopia_pipeline_tools/dev_notes.md

 _Process:_
 In my `process_raw_ifcb.py` notebook, I was getting this attribute error.
 I found this (https://www.mathworks.com/matlabcentral/answers/362824-no-module-named-matlab-engine-matlab-is-not-a-package) thread on mathworks so I followed the advice of one comment that said to install the matlabengine package with `pip install matlabengine`.
 I successfully installed matlabengine version 24.2.1 and re-tried my notebook.
 I can now import `matlab.engine` in my notebook!

+### TypeError when working with tensorflow

+_Notes:_
+- miniconda3 prompt
+- Tensorflow version 2.16.2
+- Python version 3.10.14

+_Process:_
+Another tensorflow-related issue!
+In my `create_dataset_csv.py` marimo notebook, I attempted to predict plankton labels with the CNN and the cell gave me a TypeError('Could not locate class Model...').
+I've encountered this error before and resolved it by changing the tensorflow version to 2.13.1.
+I will also change the `setup.py` default tensorflow version.